Prag8855/aab/content/guides/losing-your-job.md

 - **You lose dismissal protection** (*Kündigungsschutz*)
     You can't sue your employer for unlawful dismissal, because you agreed to leave your job.
 Employers often suggest an *Aufhebungsvertrag* when they have no valid reason to fire you.
 - **There is no minimum [notice period](/glossary/Kündigungsfrist)**
     You can agree to leave your job sooner.
 This is good if you want to start another job soon.
-It's bad if you need more time.
+It's bad if you need more time to find another job.
 - **You can lose 3 months of [unemployment benefits](/glossary/ALG%20I)**
     In some cases, you can lose 3 months of *[[ALG I]]*.[^24] It depends on how your *Aufhebungsvertrag* is phrased.
 See [how unemployment benefits work](/guides/unemployment-benefits).
 - **You can get better severance pay** (*Abfindung*)